derekjubach/RenewAI-Featured-Image-Generator-Free/readme.txt

 Please review these terms and policies carefully before using the RenewAI Featured Image Generator plugin.
 Your use of this plugin is subject to your acceptance of these third-party terms and policies, as well as your compliance with all applicable laws and regulations regarding AI-generated content.

-PerpetuAI Consulting is not responsible for any misuse of the AI services or any content generated through this plugin.
+FullScope is not responsible for any misuse of the AI services or any content generated through this plugin.
 Users are solely responsible for ensuring that their use of AI-generated images complies with copyright laws and other relevant regulations.

 == Changelog ==